Work Accident Claims in Northern Ireland

 Our Work Accident Cases

-Finn was involved in a serious work accident when he was employed as a general labourer.
-He was assisting in the building of a milking
+Harry was involved in a serious work accident when he was employed as an IT Engineer for a company in Newry.
+He was asked by

-Conor was involved in a work accident when he was employed as a yard foreman at a plant hire company.
-On the date of his
+Jenna was involved in a work accident when she was employed as a waitress/bar tender in a restaurant in County Down.
+One of the chefs

 Work Accident Claims in Belfast & Northern Ireland